-Greenville is located in Pitt County near the South Carolina's eastern Atlantic coastline.
-Greenville has experienced steady growth over the past couple decades.
-According to the most recent American Community Survey, the 2015 population in the city was 88,598.
+The City of Greenville is located in Pitt County near the state's eastern Atlantic coastline.
+Greenville has been growing steadily over the past couple decades.
+According to the most recent American Community Survey, the 2015 population in the City was 88,598.
 That represents a 46.5 percent population growth since the year 2000 - twice the statewide rate of 22.3 percent.
 A growing population has many economic impacts; among them is strong growth in the housing market.

-While the overall population grew, growth among the race groups varied widely.
-From 2000 to 2015, whites grew from a population of 37,133 (61.4 percent of the total population) to 48,587 (54.8 percent).
-In the same time period, blacks grew from 20,649 (34.1 percent) to 33,454 (37.8 percent).
-Asians grew from 1,098 (1.8 percent) to 2,579 (2.9 percent) and persons who identified as Hispanic grew from 1,244 (2.1 percent) to 3,640 (4.1 percent).
-Even while the population of whites grew in the city, the overall percentage decreased from 2000 to 2015, while the black, Asian and Hispanic population grew (2000 Census, 2011-2015 ACS).
+While the overall population grew, the growth the race groups varied widely.
+From 2000 to 2015, Whites grew from a population of 37,133 (61.4% of the total population) to 48,587 (54.8%).
+In the same time period, Blacks grew from 20,649 (34.1%) to 33,454 (37.8%).
+Asians grew from 1,098 (1.8%) to 2579 (2.9%) and persons who identified as Hispanic grew from 1,244 (2.1%) to 3640 (4.1%).
+Even while the population of Whites grew in the City, the overall percentage of the race group in the City decreased from 2000 to 2015, while the Black, Asian and Hispanic population grew (2000 Census, 2011-2015 ACS).

-U.S. Department of Housing and Urban Development (HUD) provides demographic and housing data for the Assessment of Fair Housing (AFH) which is used in this report and is supplemented with other data sources.
-Some observations from the AFH data show that 19.4 percent of the population is under the age of 18 years and 8.8 percent is more than 65 years old.
-Approximately 10.6 percent of all people ages 5 and older have a disability with ambulatory impairment (i.e., a physical disability in which the individual is unable or has difficulty moving freely from place to place without aid) and cognitive difficulty the two most common types.
-Foreign-born individuals and persons with limited English proficiency (LEP) have also been slowly rising in Greenville.
+HUD provides demographic and housing data for the AFH.
+Some observations from the AFH data show that 19.4 percent of the population is under the age of 18 years and 8.8 percent is over the age of 65 years.
+Approximately 10.6 percent of all people ages 5 and over have a disability with ambulatory (a physical disability in which the individual is unable or has difficulty moving freely from place to place without aid) and cognitive difficulty the two most common types.
+Foreign born individuals and persons with limited English proficiency (LEP) has also been slowly rising in Greenville.

 Data for public housing in Greenville was also provided by HUD.
-The Greenville Housing Authority manages and operates public housing in the city.
-Publicly supported housing was available in these categories: Public housing development units, Project-based Section 8, other HUD multifamily units, and the Housing Choice Voucher (HCV) program.
-Altogether, there were 1,975 housing units available for low- and moderate-income families in the city.
+The Greenville Housing Authority manages and operates public housing in the City.
+Publicly supported housing was available in these categories: Public housing development units, Project-based Section 8, Other HUD Multifamily units, and the Housing Choice Voucher (HCV) program.
+Alltogether, there were 1,975 housing units available for low and moderate-income families in the City.
 Black households were by far the largest race group residing in public housing in Greenville.